Welcome to the Office of International Affairs

 Please note: a lost or forgotten I-20/DS-2019, expired travel signature, or need for an updated copy of your I-20/DS-2019 does not constitute an emergency warranting contact with either the University of Chicago Police Department or the Dean on Call.
 Instead, you should contact OIA during business hours for assistance and next steps or visit the OIA Travel page.

 For safety or medical emergencies, call University Police at 123 or 702-8181 or dial 911.

 Office Hours: Monday - Thursday: 9:00am - 4:00pm and Friday: 10:30am - 4:00pm

 We are located inside of the Press Building on the second floor.

-Due to the nature of immigration work, we are generally unable to see students and employees on a walk-in basis.
-Appointments are strongly encouraged if you need to meet with an adviser or require a service not offered by the Front Desk.
+Appointments are strongly encouraged if you need to meet with an OIA adviser.
 Please call or email the front desk to request an appointment with your adviser.

 By appointment only.
 Review the ITIN application page to learn how to book an ITIN appointment.

 The front desk is not equipped to provide immigration advising, but can make an appointment with your assigned OIA adviser.
 Front desk services include:

 - Signatures on Social Security letters for on campus employment

 - Replacement/Re-print I-20 or DS-2019